 If the fault code turns out to be something else, it’s up to you to decide if it’s something you can fix yourself or if you need to bring your car to a mechanic.
 Other common faults are things like mass air flow sensors or oxygen sensors….
 Which both can be fairly simple to replace.
-And you can most likely buy the parts at the shop you’re at.
+This article explains several common reasons why your check engine light is on.

 What if my service engine soon light is flashing?

 In some cars, the service engine soon light flashing means that the problem is more severe.
 It means service engine NOW!

 If this happens to you, I recommend getting your car into the shop as soon as possible.
 You most likely don’t need to pull over and get towed… but you should approach the alert with more urgency than if the light is just illuminated.
 To learn more about a flashing service engine soon light, check out this article.